Yay-SugaKookies/com150/README.md

         greater: Compares numbers and then tells you if the numbers are equal/greater to eachother in a message box.
         largerNumber: Compares numbers and then tells you which one is greater.

-        OddsEvens: Tells you if you passed (greater than oe equal to 80) or failed (less than 80) in a message box.
+        80+: Tells you if you passed (greater than or equal to 80) or failed (less than 80) in a message box.
                 **The Odds Evens one was orignally supposed to be something else at first, but I was too lazy to change the name.**

         GrossPay: Calculates the gross pay when given the # of hours worked and the pay rate.